 a row in a SAS data set.
-Each observation contains one data value for each variable in the data file.
+All of the data values in an observation are associated with a single entity such as a customer or a state.
+Each observation contains one data value for each variable.
 In a database product table, an observation is analogous to a row.
-Unlike rows in a DBMS table or file, observations in a SAS data file have an inherent order.
+Unlike rows in a database product table or file, observations in a SAS data file have an inherent order.